silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/06_SearchFilters.md

 comparison uses the database's default.
 For MySQL and MSSQL, this is case-insensitive.
 For PostgreSQL, this is case-sensitive.

+Note that all search filters (e.g. `:PartialMatch`) refer to services registered with [api:Injector] within the `DataListFilter.` prefixed namespace.
+New filters can be registered using the below yml
+config:

+	:::yaml
+	Injector:
+	  DataListFilter.CustomMatch:
+	    class: MyVendor/Search/CustomMatchFilter

 The following is a query which will return everyone whose first name starts with "S", either lowercase or uppercase:

 	:::php